 As a doula I don't just want to help the woman that I serve experience the birth that they dream of, but also support them through pregnancy and after birth, as I believe this is often overlooked.
 I believe birth is best left to the natural way God designed us, and medical interventions are best left until actually medically necessary.

 As a bereavement doula, I work with parents who are currently experiencing pregnancy loss, stillbirth or the death of an infant.
-I also offer postpartum support for families who have experienced stillbirth or early infant loss.
-Support after loss is similar to postpartum doula care but with the addition of grief and trauma support as well as support navigating the many additional logistics that come along with death.
-I can facilitate ritual and ceremony as well as offer guidance in learning to parent a non-living child.
+I offer postpartum support for families who have experienced stillbirth or early infant loss.
+Support after loss is similar to postpartum doula care but with the addition of grief and trauma support as well as navigating the many additional logistics that come along with death.
+I facilitate ritual and ceremony as well as offer guidance in learning to parent a non-living child.
 Additionally, I see doula clients who have previously experienced pregnancy, stillbirth or infant loss and are currently pregnant with their rainbow baby.
 I also see clients who are concerned about current or past trauma affecting their current pregnancy, birth and postpartum experience.

 Mama Dove Doula

 Keesler is a DONA trained Birth Doula.
 She’s also an SMC Full Circle trained Provisional Doula.
 Keesler has been exposed to many aspects of health care through her own experiences with the birth of her 2 boys, a miscarriage in 2002, an abortion in 2008 , assisting women in a number of births, and as a direct care provider at a mental health & rehabilitation hospital.